dkilcy/saltstack-base/README.md

 | workstation2 | 192.168.1.6 | 10.0.0.6 |

 Other projects that use this repository:
-- [juno-saltstack](https://github.com/dkilcy/juno-saltstack) - Openstack 3+ node architecture on CentOS 7
+- [juno-saltstack](https://github.com/dkilcy/juno-saltstack) - OpenStack 3+ node architecture on CentOS 7

 - TODO: Go over a quick SaltStack tutorial [HERE]()